zalando/postgres-operator/docs/reference/operator_parameters.md

   The default is `false`.

 * **enable_unused_pvc_deletion**
   Tells the operator to delete persistent volume claims of no longer running pods.
-That removes respective persistent volumes because operator configures them with the 'Delete' reclaim policy.
-Note operator deletes unused PVCs for clusters created both before and after this option is turned on.
-Deletion is not guaranteed: When it fails, operator retries at next Sync() event.
+That removes respective persistent volumes because the operator configures them with the 'Delete' reclaim policy.
+The operator deletes unused PVCs for clusters created both before and after this option is turned on.
+Deletion is not guaranteed: When it fails, operator retries at the next Sync() event.
   The default is `false`.

 ## Postgres users